SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 The first problem\'s name is Income, Martin\' grade is 3.
 Second problem - Game Info, grade - 6.
 Third problem - Best Player, grade - 4.
-Martin reaches the number of allowed poor grades, it is time for break.
+Martin reaches the number of allowed poor grades, it is time for a break.
 [/hint]
 [/hints]
 [/task-description]